 The weight of your tools is very important when you’re working 12 hours a day.
-Holding a heavy hand-tool all day long can increase fatigue, stress, and pain on the forearm, wrist, neck and ultimately on the entire body.
+Holding a heavy hand tool all day long can increase fatigue, stress, and pain in the forearm, wrist, neck, or anywhere on your body really.

 Hitachi NV45AB2 is a lightweight nailer and it feels good in the hands.
-Due to its only 5.5 lbs (2.5kg), ergonomic grip and good balance, the tool can be used all day long with comfort.
+Due to it weighing only 5.5 lbs (2.5kg), ergonomic grip, and good balance, the tool can be used all day long with comfort.

-The grip is rubberized, ergonomic and comfortable to hold.
-It’s well-balanced, it’s easy to maneuver with one hand.
+The grip is rubberized, ergonomic, and comfortable.
+It’s well-balanced, and it’s easy to maneuver with one hand.

 The weight distribution is spot-on, and that makes you feel in control increasing your productivity and nailing accuracy.